Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 add_shortcode('custom_categories_list','wpb_list_categories');

-After that, you can display your custom categories by adding the shortcode block to your widget area and then adding the [custom_categories_list] shortcode inside it.
+After that, you can display your custom categories by adding the shortcode block to your sidebar or other widget area and then adding the [custom_categories_list] shortcode inside it.

 Using shortcode to display custom list of categories

-Once you are finished, don’t forget to Update your widgets settings and visit your website to see it in action.
+Once you are finished, don’t forget to update your widgets settings.

 Displaying empty category